 ➣We don’t use the term “victim-centric” because we believe that respect, dignity and compassion should be offered to all clients in a neutral non-judgmental manner to include suspects and offenders.

-➣We use the word “participant” over client, consumer, victim, survivor or thriver because it is a simply stated and honest word.
+➣We use the word “client” over consumer, victim, survivor or thriver because it is a simply stated and honest word.
 The humans we serve are at many phases of their healing and may start as a victim and end as thriver.
-We also recognize that in spaces of incarceration or probation the participant may not be participating enthusiastically, but still deserve compassion.
+We also recognize that in spaces of incarceration or probation the client may not be participating enthusiastically, but still deserve compassion.

-➣Please look over the following tools, we would like your feedback.
-Also, feel free to use any or all of the tools listed here.
+➣Please feel free to use any or all of the tools listed here.

 The goal of this tool is to help you on your individual journey towards professional wellness.

-This is DRAFT THREE our our DEIB (Diversity, Equity, Inclusion and Belonging) agency self assessment.
-We are currently adjusting it with additional feedback so DRAFT FOUR is on the horizon.
+This is our DEIB (Diversity, Equity, Inclusion and Belonging) agency self assessment.

 Here is a copy of the Strand Squared Solutions Values and Guiding Principles.
 We really value have a well paved path when we are making hard choices.